GENIVI/positioning/README.md

 ```

 To build with tests and reading GPS NMEA data from a GPS receiver attached to /dev/ttyACM0 at 38400
 ```
 cmake -DWITH_NMEA=ON -DWITH_TESTS=ON -DWITH_DEBUG=ON -DGNSS_DEVICE=\"/dev/ttyACM0\" -DGNSS_BAUDRATE=B38400 ../
 make
 ```

 To build with tests, with the logger, without the EnhancedPositionService, using as GNSS source a GPS receiver with a u-blox chipset and 50ms transmission delay providing NMEA data to /dev/ttyACM0 at 38400 baud, using as source for gyro and accelerometer data a LSM9DS1 sensor attached via I2C (e.g. from a Sense Hat module)
 ```
 cmake -DWITH_ENHANCED_POSITION_SERVICE=OFF -DWITH_NMEA=ON -DWITH_SENSORS=ON -DIMU_TYPE=LSM9DS1 -DWITH_LOGGER=ON -DWITH_TESTS=ON -DWITH_DEBUG=ON -DGNSS_DEVICE=\"/dev/ttyACM0\" -DGNSS_BAUDRATE=B38400 -DGNSS_CHIPSET=UBLOX -DGNSS_DELAY=50 ../
 make
 ```

 ===============================
-Compiler Pptions and Default Settings
+Compiler Options and Default Settings
 ===============================

 * option(WITH_ENHANCED_POSITION_SERVICE